stratdev3/SimpleW/readme.md

         }

     }

 }
 ```

 Notes :
-- `QueryString` are map by name to the parameter method.
+- query string are map by name to the parameter method.
 - Only declared parameters are map.
 - When a method has a mandatory parameter (without default value), the route will not match if not provided in the url (return HTTP CODE 404).
+- `Route.ParseQueryString(this.Request.Url)` to get all query string

 #### Path Parameters